Understanding Data Discrepancies Between Google Analytics and Appbrew Analytics

 Due to these differences, you may see slightly higher session counts in Google Analytics.

-Appbrew uses Shopify checkout in a web view
+• Appbrew uses Shopify (or any 3rd party) checkout in a web view

-It relies on the Shopify pixel to trigger purchase events
+• It relies on the Shopify pixel or the checkout provider to trigger purchase events

 While these discrepancies exist, they are generally minor and should not significantly impact your overall data analysis.
 The deviations are consistent and within an acceptable range for most analytical purposes.